Battle of the Thames: Aftermath

 The death of Tecumseh at the Battle of the Thames was a crushing blow for the Confederacy he had created.

 Harrison burned Moraviantown then withdrew back to Detroit because the enlistments of the militia were about to expire.
 His victory led to the Americans reestablishing control of Detroit and the Michigan Territory, and the occupation of Amherstburg and Sandwich for the remainder of the war.
-Upper Canada's Western District remained comparatively quiet for the rest of the war, apart from skirmishes such as the Battle of Longwoods, and the large-scale incursion led by American Brigadier General which resulted in the Battle of Malcolm's Mills on November 5, 1814.
+Upper Canada's Western District remained comparatively quiet for the rest of the war, apart from skirmishes such as the Battle of Longwoods, and the large-scale incursion led by American Brigadier General Duncan McArthur which resulted in the Battle of Malcolm's Mills on November 5, 1814.

 The death of Tecumseh was a crushing blow to the Indigenous alliance he created, and it dissolved after the battle.
 Harrison signed a truce at Detroit with the representatives of several tribes, although others fought on until the end of the war.
 Harrison then sailed with Perry to Buffalo with 1,200 regulars leaving behind a garrison of 400 regulars and 1,300 militia.
 A dispute with the Secretary of War later resulted in Harrison resigning his commission.
 He remained a popular figure and in 1840, was elected the ninth President of the United States.
 Harrison died in office a month after his inauguration.

-Richard Mentor Johnson is usually credited with killing Tecumseh although other candidates have been proposed including William Whitney, a member of the forlorn hope who was killed.
+Richard Mentor Johnson is usually credited with killing Tecumseh although other candidates have been proposed including William Whitley, a member of the forlorn hope who was killed.
 In the years following the war, Johnson represented Kentucky in both the United States House of Representatives and the Senate.
 He served as the ninth vice president of the United States from 1837 to 1841 under President Martin Van Buren.
 In his political campaigns, Johnson capitalized on the widespread belief that he had killed Tecumseh, with his supporters chanting "Rumpsey Dumpsey, Rumpsey Dumpsey, Colonel Johnson killed Tecumseh."